Mshivam2409/rustduino/docs/docs/core/watchdog.md

 ## Function Definitions

-WatchDog Represents a struct containing the regoister definition for watchdog timer.
+WatchDog Represents a struct containing the register definition for watchdog timer.

 ```rust